 Email marketing, according to Email Monks, is 33 percent less costly than other lead-gen mechanisms, as they generate sales worth 50 percent more.

-The challenge is how to outperform other email campaigns and get your startup brand some attention, despite the fact that people get inundated with emails daily, some which annoy them.
+The challenge is how to outperform other email campaigns and get your startup brand some attention, despite the fact that people get inundated with emails daily, some of which annoy them.

-Ultimately, email marketing still has the best return on investment, which Hubspot reports stands at a whopping 4,300 percent ROI, so it still is the best way to build an audience of clients or customers that are responsive.
+Ultimately, email marketing still has the best return on investment, which Hubspot reports stand at a whopping 4,300 percent ROI, so it still is the best way to build an audience of clients or customers that are responsive.

 This guide will show you how to set up your email marketing system, and run your startup’s very first email marketing campaign.

 To start with, you’ll need a mailing list so as to direct conversations about your brand and what you do to the visitor’s personal inbox.

 This is the best method of moving visitors who sign up to their lists from simply being interested, to a definite conversion.

 However, there’s more to email marketing than just converting visitors, because about 95 percent of people consider emails from brands useful, and they sign up to stay informed about your brand, offers or discounts, and any upcoming giveaways.

 Others sign up just to learn some tips and tricks from you, so the best way to foster relationships with people is by building them using your buyer persona; people buy from familiar people.